A Walk on the Edge | 2020

-Each year, my intrepid students from my “Islandness: Culture, Change and Identity” class take a “walk on the edge,” then document their experience – through words and images – of what it’s like being out on the edge of the Island.
+Each year, Dr. Laurie Brinklow’s intrepid students from her Islandness: Culture, Change and Identity class take a “walk on the edge,” then document their experience – through words and images – of what it’s like being out on the edge of the Island.
 And because our class is in the winter semester, the experience isn’t of the usual sun, sand, and sea…

 I arrived at Cavendish Beach in the late morning to avoid the herd of tourists that would inevitably pack the area later that day.
 It was a magnificent morning: a gentle breeze was present, the air had a tinge of saltiness and the bright sun warmed my shoulders.
 I was pleasantly surprised by the summery air, as I had heard back home from some people who had visited the island in years past that PEI typically began to cool down significantly by early September.
 Continue reading

 I have always been inspired by water, often finding my deepest moments of peace when confronted with horizons of blue, pink and orange hues reflecting off ocean swells along the coasts of my home province of Nova Scotia.